 Principal Privacy consultant

 Christopher L. Stevens

 Stevens is the publisher of the “Privacy Legion” Newsletter and the Senior Privacy Consultant for a multinational company.
-He is a certified International Association of Privacy Professionals (IAPP) Privacy Officer, an IAPP Fellow of Information Privacy, and a current member of the IAPP Privacy Faculty and Co-Chair of IAPP's Baltimore KnowledgeNet Chapter.
+He is a certified International Association of Privacy Professionals (IAPP) Privacy Officer, an IAPP Fellow of Information Privacy, a current member of the IAPP Privacy Faculty and Co-Chair of IAPP's Baltimore KnowledgeNet Chapter.

 Stevens is an 20+ year Army veteran with a breadth of experience in the federal government including senior positions in the Transportation Security Administration, the Federal Air Marshal Service, the Federal Bureau of Investigation, the Department of Homeland Security, the National Security Agency, and the Office of the Director of National Intelligence.

-IAPP Certifications - US Private Sector, US Government, European, Canadian, Privacy Manager, Information Technology
+IAPP Certifications - US Private Sector, US Government, Asia, Europe, Canada, Privacy Manager, Information Technology

 American Health Information Management Association Certification - Healthcare Information Privacy and Security